GreptimeTeam/docs/docs/user-guide/query-data.md

 ## SQL

 GreptimeDB supports full SQL for you to query data from a database.
-Here are some query examples for the `system_metrics` so you can get familiar with using SQL alongside GreptimeDB functions.
+Here are some query examples for the `monitor` so you can get familiar with using SQL alongside GreptimeDB functions.
-To select all the data from the `system_metrics` table, use the `SELECT` statement:
+To select all the data from the `monitor` table, use the `SELECT` statement:

 ``` sql
 SELECT * FROM monitor;